Abrasive Cleaning Stick – Review

 - By constant cleaning the abrasive belt and disks will give them a longer sanding life and so save you money to spend on other projects.

-The Pro Stik bran of Prostik is designed to extend the working life of sanding belts and disks.
+The Pro Stik brand of Prostik is to extend the working life of sanding belts and disks.

 The cleaners come different sizes to accommodate each buyers requirements.
-The largest of the cleaners is this one being displayed which 2 inches square by 12 inches in length.
+The size of the cleaners is 2 inches square by 12 inches in length.
 None of them are suitable for sanders using wide belts.

-The Prostik product was also used by some purchaser to clean the grip tape used on skateboards which has rubber from the skateboarders shoes built up on the grip tape.
+The Prostik product is also cleans the grip tape on skateboards.
+The rubber from the skateboarders shoes built up on the grip tape.

-Other users found that the stick was very efficient and required only a few seconds use on the Abrasive belt or disk to clean it and very little wear on the stick.
+Users found that the stick is very efficient.
+Requires only a few seconds use on the Abrasive belt or disk, cleans it with very little wear on the stick.

-Using a belt or disk sander there is always a build up of material being sanded that reduces the effectiveness of the sander,
+Using a belt or disk sander there is always a build up of material.
+From sanded material, reducing the effectiveness of the sand paper.